-- STOP opening and downloading files e-mailed to you without extreme caution.
 Phishing attacks via e-mail are still the #1 way hackers gain access to a network.
-It’s very common for an attacker to hack into someone’s e-mail and get their list of friends, colleagues, coworkers and their boss to send e-mails that appear legitimate on “their” behalf, even using their actual e-mail – these are are highly sophisticated phishing attacks.
+Attackers frequently hack into email accounts, gaining access to contact lists including friends, colleagues, coworkers, and even bosses.
+They then send seemingly legitimate emails on the account holder’s behalf, often using their own email addresses.
+These attacks constitute highly sophisticated phishing attempts.
 So, before you open or download ANY file e-mailed to you, make sure it was one you were expecting.
 It’s far safer to use IT-managed file sharing like OnDrive, SharePoint or Citrix ShareFile to send attachements.
 But bottom line, if ANY file “feels” wrong or suspicious about a file download, including a weird extension or suspicious file name, CALL the person who sent it to verify.
 If it’s important, they can send it again.

-- STOP downloading “bloatware.”
 It’s common for legitimate, reputable apps to sneak in other applications or toolbars you don’t need.
 They sell this as a sponsorship to make more money every time one of their users downloads an app.
 The best way to spot these is to look for checkboxes when installing that automatically opt you into services by default.
-So, before you hit “Next” and keep rolling to get your app installed, take a second to really read and review what you’re agreeing to when installing that new app.
+Before proceeding with the “Next” button for app installation, pause to carefully read and review the terms you’re agreeing to.

-- STOP downloading music, software, games, movies and the like from websites like BitTorrent, RARBG, 1337x and similar peer-to-peer file-sharing sites.
-It’s very common for file-sharing networks to be breeding grounds for hackers who post files infected with malicious software for people to download.
+File-sharing networks often become breeding grounds for hackers who upload files containing malicious software for unsuspecting users to download.
 Some of the ads on these sites are malicious as well.
 Don’t feel “safe” just because you have antivirus – because you’re not.